dieselfox1/fincommerce/plugins/fincommerce/client/admin/docs/fincommerce.com/analytics-basics.md

 ![Analytics Table csv Download Email](analytics-basics-download-email.png)

 If your selected date range results in a data set that spans more then one page in the table, your csv download will be processed as a background job by FinCommerce.
-Once the data is ready to be downloaded, an email will be sent to the address that is attached to your WordPress account with a link to download the file.
+Once the data is ready to be downloaded, an email will be sent to the address that is attached to your finpress account with a link to download the file.

 ### Table Pagination
 ![Analytics Table csv Download Email](analytics-basics-table-footer.png)